CESNET/ipfixcol2/src/plugins/output/ipfix/README.rst

 :``filename``:
     The output filename, allows the use of strftime format values to add the export time into the file path.

-:``useUtcForFilenameTime``:
+:``useLocalTime``:
-    Specifies whether the time values in filenames should be in local time or UTC. (optional, local time by default)
+    Specifies whether the time values in filenames should be in local time instead of UTC. [default: false]

 :``windowSize``:
     The number of seconds before a new file is created.
-The value of 0 means the file will never split. (optional, 0 by default)
+The value of 0 means the file will never split. [default: 0]

 :``alignWindows``:
-    Specifies whether the file should only be split on multiples of windowSize. (optional, true by default)
+    Specifies whether the file should only be split on multiples of windowSize. [default: true]

 :``skipUnknownDataSets``:
     Specifies whether data sets with missing template should be left out from the output file.
-Sequence numbers and message lengths will be adjusted accordingly. (optional, false by default)
+Sequence numbers and message lengths will be adjusted accordingly. [default: false]

+:``splitOnExportTime``:
+    Specifies whether files should be split based on export time instead of system time. [default: false]